 #1: Case Summary – POM Wonderful, LLC, et. al. v.
 Federal Trade Commission

-“Competent and reliable scientific evidence” was narrowly defined for the purposes of Part I to consist of “at least two randomized controlled human clinical trials (“RCT”s)” that “yield statistically significant results” and are “double-blinded” whenever it is feasible.
-Id.
-In short, Part III’s baseline requirement for all health claims did not require RCT substantiation, whereas the specific requirement in Part I for disease-related claims not only contemplated RCT substantiation but called for — as a categorical matter — two RCT’s.
+“Competent and reliable scientific evidence” was narrowly defined in Part I to consist of “at least two randomized controlled human clinical trials (“RCT”s)” that “yield statistically significant results” and are “double-blinded” whenever feasible.
+Alas, Part III’s baseline requirement for all health claims didn’t require RCT substantiation, whereas the specific requirement in Part I for disease-related claims not only contemplated RCT substantiation but called for — as a categorical matter — two RCT’s.

 “Requiring additional RCT’s without adequate justification exacts considerable costs, and not just in terms of the nutritional resources often necessary to design and conduct a properly randomized and controlled human clinical trial.
 If there is a categorical bar against claims about the disease-related benefits of a food product or dietary supplement in the absence of two RCTs, consumers may be denied useful, truthful information about products with a demonstrated capability to treat or prevent serious disease.
 That would subvert rather than promote the objectives of the commercial speech doctrine.”
-Id. at 39; See Edenfield v.
+See Edenfield v.
 Fane, 507 U.S. 761,766 (1993).

-#2: The First Take-Away for Affiliate Marketers: Know When to Include Citations for Your Advertisements and Cite Properly
+#2: First Take-Away for Affiliate Marketers: Know When to Include Citations for Your Advertisements and Cite Properly

 A: Relevant Affiliate Marketing Law